 - A. Mt.
-Jumbo WMA opens May 1 at NOON. - B. Blackfoot-Clearwater WMA closes November 10 at 11:59 pm (only that portion within deer/elk hunting district 282). - C. Calf Creek WMA opens April 15 at NOON. - D. Mt.
+Jumbo WMA opens May 1 at NOON. - B. Blackfoot-Clearwater WMA closes November 10 at 11:59 pm on the day after the end of the general rifle hunting season in deer/elk hunting district 282 (only that portion within deer/elk hunting district 282). - C. Calf Creek WMA opens April 15 at NOON. - D. Mt.
 Silcox WMA opens April 1 at NOON. - E. Roundhorn WMA opens May 1 at NOON. - F. Beckman WMA opens April 1 at NOON and closes January 1 at 11:59pm. - G. Marias River WMA opens April 1 at NOON and closes January 14 at 11:59pm. - H. Mt.
 Haggin WMA: A portion of Mt.
 Haggin is open to cross-country snowmobile use from December 2 to May 15.
-See Beaverhead-Deer Lodge National Forest travel map for details. - I. Swan Valley WMA: Open to public use year-round. - J. Ray Kuhns WMA opens April 15 at NOON. - 2.
+See Beaverhead-Deer Lodge National Forest travel map for details. - I. Swan Valley WMA: Open to public use year-round. - 2.
 WMAs not managed specifically for big game winter range (such as waterfowl, fisheries, and wetlands) are open for public entry year-round unless subject to site restrictions which are posted on site.